 Epigenetic mechanisms illustrate this interplay.
 Stress, caregiving quality, and nutrition can alter how genes are expressed, affecting stress reactivity, learning capacity, and emotional health.
 These changes can persist across generations, highlighting the long reach of early environments.

 Neuroplasticity further demonstrates that repeated experiences shape brain architecture.
-But supportive interactions promote efficient neural circuits for attention, memory, and self-control, while chronic adversity can disrupt these systems.
-Importantly, the brain retains the capacity to reorganize in response to positive experiences, reinforcing the value of timely intervention Nothing fancy..
+Supportive interactions promote efficient neural circuits for attention, memory, and self-control, while chronic adversity can disrupt these systems.
+Importantly, the brain retains the capacity to reorganize in response to positive experiences, reinforcing the value of timely intervention Most people skip this — try not to..

 Cognitive and Language Development in Context

 Cognitive growth is increasingly understood as socially situated.
-And from infancy, children learn through guided participation with caregivers, peers, and teachers.
+From infancy, children learn through guided participation with caregivers, peers, and teachers.
 Language development exemplifies this process, as conversational exchanges scaffold vocabulary, grammar, and pragmatic skills.

 The increasing focus on dialogic reading, responsive teaching, and inquiry-based learning reflects this understanding.
 Rather than treating cognition as an isolated mental faculty, developmental science emphasizes how thinking evolves through cultural tools, social interaction, and meaningful problem solving.

 Executive functions, including working memory, inhibitory control, and cognitive flexibility, are particularly sensitive to environmental quality.
-Activities that promote planning, reflection, and self-monitoring strengthen these capacities, with benefits for academic achievement and emotional regulation The details matter here..
+Activities that promote planning, reflection, and self-monitoring strengthen these capacities, with benefits for academic achievement and emotional regulation That alone is useful..

 Emotional and Social Development